yanismiraoui/ai-agent-FarmBrief/README.md

 1. Fork and clone this GitHub repository.
 2. Share the repo with your teammates.
 3. Create a file called `.env` the same directory/folder as `bot.py`.
-The `.env` file should look like this, replacing the “your key here” with your key.
+The `.env` file should look like this, replacing the "your key here" with your key.
 In the below sections, we explain how to obtain Discord keys and Mistral API keys.

 ```
-DISCORD_TOKEN=“your key here”
+DISCORD_TOKEN="your key here"
-MISTRAL_API_KEY=“your key here”
+MISTRAL_API_KEY="your key here"
 ```

 #### Making the bot

-1. Go to https://discord.com/developers and click “New Application” in the top right corner.
+1. Go to https://discord.com/developers and click "New Application" in the top right corner.
 2. Pick a cool name for your new bot!

-##### It is very important that you name your app exactly following this scheme; some parts of the bot’s code rely on this format.
+##### It is very important that you name your app exactly following this scheme; some parts of the bot's code rely on this format.

-1. Next, you’ll want to click on the tab labeled “Bot” under “Settings.”
+1. Next, you'll want to click on the tab labeled "Bot" under "Settings."
-2. Click “Copy” to copy the bot’s token.
-If you don’t see “Copy”, hit “Reset Token” and copy the token that appears (make sure you’re the first team member to go through these steps!)
+2. Click "Copy" to copy the bot's token.
+If you don't see "Copy", hit "Reset Token" and copy the token that appears (make sure you're the first team member to go through these steps!)
 3. Open `.env` and paste the token between the quotes on the line labeled `DISCORD_TOKEN`.
-4. Scroll down to a region called “Privileged Gateway Intents”
+4. Scroll down to a region called "Privileged Gateway Intents"
-5. Tick the options for “Presence Intent”, “Server Members Intent”, and “Message Content Intent”, and save your changes.
+5. Tick the options for "Presence Intent", "Server Members Intent", and "Message Content Intent", and save your changes.
-6. Click on the tab labeled “OAuth2” under “Settings”
+6. Click on the tab labeled "OAuth2" under "Settings"
-7. Locate the tab labeled “OAuth2 URL Generator” under “OAuth2”.
-Check the box labeled “bot”.
+7. Locate the tab labeled "OAuth2 URL Generator" under "OAuth2".
+Check the box labeled "bot".
 Once you do that, another area with a bunch of options should appear lower down on the page.
-8. Check the following permissions, then copy the link that’s generated. <em>Note that these permissions are just a starting point for your bot.
-We think they’ll cover most cases, but you may run into cases where you want to be able to do more.
-If you do, you’re welcome to send updated links to the teaching team to re-invite your bot with new permissions.</em>
+8. Check the following permissions, then copy the link that's generated. <em>Note that these permissions are just a starting point for your bot.
+We think they'll cover most cases, but you may run into cases where you want to be able to do more.
+If you do, you're welcome to send updated links to the teaching team to re-invite your bot with new permissions.</em>
   <img width="1097" alt="bot_permissions" src="https://github.com/user-attachments/assets/4db80209-e8d3-4e71-8cff-5f5e04beceeb" />
 9. Copy paste this link into the #app-invite-link channel on the CS 153 Discord server.
 Someone in the teaching team will invite your bot.
 10. After your bot appears in #welcome, find your bot's "application ID" on the Discord Developer panel.